colincron/BS4_Scraper/README.md

-BS4 Scraper
+NuScrape
 <br><br>
 This is a web scraper that collects domain urls and saves them to a database.
 <br>
-It also grabs x-frame-options data, server type, and webpage title.
+It also grabs domain name, IP, server type, content-type, and webpage title.
 <br><br>
 To install clone the repository
 <br>